stommy95/s19-team-5-prototype/README.md

 This is a prototype for a remodeled and redesigned hokiespa

 Roles:
-  Web Design-
+  Web Design- Tommy Skeen
-  Content Revision-
+  Content Revision- Baylee
-  CSS-
+  CSS- Niko M
   Idk?
-Other Stuff?-
+Other Stuff?- Meredith

 File structure:
     index.html